-day: remove-invalid-shares removes invalid shares that were created due to a bug in the calendar app.
+sudo -u www-data php occ dav:move-calendar personal dennis sabine dav:remove-invalid-shares will remove invalid shares created by a bug into the calendar app dav:send-event-reminders is a command that should be called regularly through a dedicated cron job to send event reminder notifications.

-dav: send-event-reminders is a command that should be called regularly through a dedicated cron job to send event reminder notifications.
 See Calendar / CalDAV for more information on how to use this command.